Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 With its eye-catching architecture, the Turkmenistan Pavilion is hard to ignore.
 Even passersby who hadn’t planned a visit find themselves slowing down for a closer look.

 At the entrance, you’re greeted by a formal portrait of President Serdar Berdimuhamedow.
-Step inside, and you’ll find yourself surrounded by a panoramic projection tracing the country’s Turkic roots — a sweeping visual that sets the stage for what lies ahead.
+Step inside, and you’ll find a sweeping panoramic projection tracing the country’s Turkic roots — a visual overture that sets the stage for what lies ahead.

-Upstairs, you enter a souq-like space — not quite a market, but a showcase of goods from around the country.
-From commercial products to crafts, the displays are arranged with care.
-I was especially drawn to a woven table runner: the flag of Turkmenistan on one end, and that of Japan on the other — a gentle nod to shared diplomacy.
-Nearby, a selection of silver jewellery caught my eye, each piece inset with carnelian and steeped in nomadic design — pieces that felt at once foreign and familiar.
+Upstairs, you enter a souq-like space — not quite a market, but a curated showcase of goods from across the country.
+From commercial products to traditional crafts, each display is thoughtfully arranged.
+One woven table runner stands out: the flag of Turkmenistan on one end, Japan’s on the other — a quiet symbol of friendship.
+Nearby, a selection of silver jewellery draws the eye, with carnelian-studded designs that speak of nomadic heritage — pieces that feel both distant and oddly familiar.

-There’s a cafe on the second floor, and judging by the queue, it’s one of the pavilion’s biggest draws.
-Guests wait patiently to try traditional pastries like pişme and Şek Şeki.
-I didn’t have time to join the line, but I did enjoy wandering through a display of traditional garments hung along the wall — a section many seemed to miss in their rush toward food.
+On the second floor, a cafe attracts a steady queue — guests wait patiently to sample traditional pastries like pişme and Şek Şeki.
+Though I don’t stop for food, I do take time to wander through a display of traditional garments hung along the wall — a corner many miss in their rush toward the cafe.

-In the gift shop, I picked up an alaja — a traditional braided cord believed to ward off evil and bring luck.
+In the gift shop, I pick up an alaja — a hand-braided cord believed to ward off evil and bring good fortune.
 A small thing, but meaningful.

 Sense of Wander: ★★★☆☆